zulip/zulip/docs/subsystems/caching.md

 ### Cache invalidation after writes

-The caching strategy described above works pretty well for anything where the state its storing is immutable (i.e. never changes).
+The caching strategy described above works pretty well for anything where the state it's storing is immutable (i.e. never changes).
 With mutable state, one needs to do something to ensure that the Python processes don't end up fetching stale data from the cache after a write to the database.